Language and Translation Diploma in Teaching English to Speakers of Other Languages (TESOL)

 English is spoken as a second language by over half a billion people and is the most commonly studied foreign language worldwide.
 Taught in thousands of schools in the United States and in public and private settings in nearly every nation on Earth, English is the most widely used language in the fields of science, business, academia, and tourism and is the number-one language used on the Internet.
 The English language learning market is one of the fastest-growing education sectors.

-The one-semester, blended (mix of online and in-person) Advanced Diploma in Teaching English to Speakers of Other Languages (TESOL) provides candidates with the theoretical background and practical, hands-on teaching skills necessary to pursue a highly rewarding career as a teacher of English as a second or foreign language at language schools or in private settings in the United States and in countries all over the world.
+The two-semester, blended (mix of online and in-person) Diploma in Teaching English to Speakers of Other Languages (TESOL) provides candidates with the theoretical background and practical, hands-on teaching skills necessary to pursue a highly rewarding career as a teacher of English as a second or foreign language at language schools or in private settings in the United States and in countries all over the world.

 - The structure of language

 - Structure courses, write syllabi, and create lesson plans for teaching English